 American Studies provides an examination of the people and cultures of the United States through the lens of literary and cultural studies, history, political science, and economics.

-The American Studies concentration at Bryant is an interdisciplinary course of study that encourages a deeper understanding and appreciation of the United States’ place in the changing world.
+The American Studies concentration is an interdisciplinary course of study that encourages a deeper understanding and appreciation of the United States’ place in the changing world.
 In the American Studies program, you’ll use a range of materials, methodologies, and disciplinary perspectives to explore topics ranging from politics to popular culture.

 You will analyze a wide variety of American cultural and social artifacts in order to contribute to a richer understanding of the country and synthesize diverse scholarly approaches and theories in the study of the United States and its place in the world.
 You’ll demonstrate understanding of the significance of United States culture and politics in other parts of the globe, and communicate research findings and interpretations clearly and effectively.